Will tech titans transform lending?

 Amazon keeps merchants on its mind

 Amazon has a lot of financial products for merchants and consumers.
 Insurance.
 Payments.
 And merchant working capital.
 Ultimately, Amazon wants to encourage more merchants to sell and more consumers to buy — and it knows lending can be a gateway to this.
 Imagine the troves of data Amazon collects from its marketplaces and these financial products.
-This knowledge allows them to continually refine their products.
+This knowledge allows them to refine their products continually.